BookPlayList -- BookPlayList

 Animation 1 | Animation 2 | Animation 3

-The objective of this first phase of research is to unfold an archaeology of architectures and human interactions through the display of a contextual tryptic using primarily photography.
-On the left, the city is represented in absence of humans at different times of its history.
-In the centrefold, crowds evolve in outdoor open spaces such as festivals and parks, and organically make sense of the space through their own ‘Ephemeral Architecture'.
-On the right, people’s responses to the two previously described installations offer their speculative narratives, expressed through visual and audio content.
-Photography, video collages, testimonies and live scenes will be curated, juxtaposed and layered by multiple hands.
-The project aims to create an open ending composition of meditative propositions, accompanied by debates–online and offline.
+The objective of this research’s initial phase is to uncover an archaeology of architecture and human interaction through a contextual triptych, primarily using photography.
+On the left, the city is portrayed devoid of human presence at various historical moments.
+At the center, crowds engage in outdoor spaces—festivals and parks—organically shaping these spaces into ephemeral architectures imbued by heatwaves.
+On the right, individuals’ responses to the other two installations inspire speculative narratives, expressed through visual and audio content.
+Photography, video collages, testimonies, and live scenes will be curated, juxtaposed, and layered collaboratively.
+The project seeks to create an open-ended composition of meditative propositions, sparking debate both online and offline.

-Bio: Claudine Boeglin is a creative leader with expertise in clear, impactful and original visual thinking and concepts weaving people and technologies together.
-Her background is in visual journalism, digital culture, interactive storytelling and documentary photography.
-She founded Dandy Vagabonds in New York, in 2007, the name a tribute to auteurs and artists investigating realities and fictions through lenses.
-Her career in visual journalism built momentum at COLORS magazine, Lemonde.fr, Magnum Photos and Thomson Reuters Foundation.
-She collaborated with organisations ainaworld.org, Human Rights Watch Girl Effect and the International Center of Photography She has taught documentary practice at London South Bank University mentored young researchers using photography as evidence at Revealing Reality, and currently works as a creative consultant, researcher, producer, curator and content strategist between Lisbon and London.
+Claudine Boeglin is a creative leader specializing in impactful and original visual concepts that connect people and technologies.
+Her background spans visual journalism, digital culture, interactive storytelling, and documentary photography.
+She founded Dandy Vagabonds in New York in 2007, a tribute to auteurs and artists exploring realities and fictions through lenses.
+Her career in visual journalism includes roles at COLORS magazine, Lemonde.fr, Magnum Photos, and Thomson Reuters Foundation.
+She has collaborated with non-profit organizations such as Ainaworld, Human Rights Watch, Girl Effect, and the International Center of Photography (ICP).
+She has taught documentary practices at London South Bank University, mentored researchers in photography at Revealing Reality, a London-based research agency, and currently works as a creative consultant, content creator / producer / researcher, between Lisbon, Paris, and London.

 © Dandy Vagabonds 2021